Chris Johns: Relax Paschal, stop trying to run a budget surplus

 Housing costs are thought to be a driver of populism: one way people get “left behind” is when they can no longer afford the houses they grew up in.

 Affordability, or its absence, is a political hot potato.
-Aside from driving voters into the arms of politicians like Johnson and Trump, it contributes to the homeless crisis afflicting cities like San Francisco, Dublin and London.
+Aside from driving voters into the arms of politicians such as Johnson and Trump, it contributes to the homeless crisis afflicting cities such as San Francisco, Dublin and London.

 The political response is typically to declare that more houses need to be built – supply must be increased.
 What often happens next is a scheme that boosts demand: Help to Buy and similar wheezes that serve to increase prices further.